 Enjoy a leisurely morning in Puerto Varas before we transfer to Puerto Montt.
-Here, we'll visit the Angelmo Fish and Handicraft market and enjoy a paila marina seafood stew lunch at a local cocineria before flying to Punta Arenas near the southern tip of South America.
-Punta Arenas was founded as penal colony; later, it was a way station for ships rounding South America before the completion of the Panama Canal.
-Settle into your centrally located hotel, which boasts fine views of the Straits of Magellan and faces a park and local markets.
+Here, we’ll visit the Angelmó fish and handicraft market and savor a traditional paila marina seafood stew lunch before flying to Punta Arenas, Chile, near the southern tip of South America.
+Founded as a penal colony, Punta Arenas later became a way station for ships prior to the completion of the Panama Canal.
+Settle into your centrally located hotel, which overlooks the Straits of Magellan and sits in walking distance to a park and local markets.

 Delve into the seafaring history of Punta Arenas, then stroll the horticultural and architectural marvel that is Punta Arenas Cemetery

-A morning walking tour acquaints you with the rugged history of Punta Arenas, once the haunt of sailors, sealers, and Antarctic explorers.
-We’ll admire some 19th-century mansions built by wool barons and Gold Rush profiteers during a walking tour of this charming town; its location on the Strait of Magellan earned it the nickname "the center of the world".
-Cultural Discovery: This afternoon, we'll admire the architecture and heritage of the Punta Arenas Cemetery, a unique site with cultural influences from around the world.
-Alternately, you can choose embark on an optional tour exploring Patagonian heritage.
+A morning walking tour acquaints you with the rugged history of Punta Arenas, once the regular haunt of sailors, sealers, and Antarctic explorers.
+We’ll admire some 19th-century mansions built by wool barons and Gold Rush profiteers during a walking tour of this charming town and learn how its location earned its status as “the center of the world.”
+Cultural Discovery: This afternoon, we’ll admire the architecture and heritage of the Punta Arenas Cemetery, a cypress-lined park steeped in history.
+Alternately, you may embark on an optional tour exploring Patagonian heritage.
 Enjoy dinner at the hotel this evening.

 Adventure in Puerto Natales, then savor a gourmet dinner with Chilean wine pairings

-After enjoying breakfast this morning, we'll transfer to the adventure outpost of Puerto Natales.
+After enjoying breakfast this morning, we’ll transfer to Puerto Natales, a colorful fishing port and the portal to adventure mecca Torres del Paine National Park.
 Unforgettable Moment: Our spectacular all-inclusive hotel here is set on Última Esperanza Sound ("Last Hope Sound") and is known for its award-winning sustainability model.
 Spend the rest of the day exploring the grounds, enjoying the spa facilities, touring Puerto Natales, or biking among the scenic trails.
 Enjoy complimentary drinks in the lounge, and this evening’s gourmet dinner with Chilean wine.
 The Remota’s cuisine features fresh and creative fare, much of it grown right on the premises.

 Exploring Torres del Paine, from nature walks to flora and fauna

-Unforgettable Moment: Today we explore one of the hemisphere’s most spectacular sites, Torres del Paine National Park, where the plains and lakes of the Patagonian steppe meet the soaring rock crags of the Andes.
-We’ll spend the day on the park’s west side, and explore Salto Grande, an emerald-green waterfall that tumbles down the Paine River.
+Today we explore one of the hemisphere’s most spectacular sites, Torres del Paine National Park, where the plains and lakes of the Patagonian steppe meet the soaring rock crags of the Andes.
+Alongside its scenery and wildlife, the park is also home to three sky-high rock formations known as torres (towers).
+Unforgettable Moment: We’ll spend the day on the park’s west side, and explore Salto Grande, an emerald-green waterfall that spills into the Paine River.
 Enjoy an easy hike here, admiring long views of the jagged Cuernos del Paine.
-Afterwards, we take a nature walk along Lake Grey, a glacial wonderland on the Southern Patagonia Icefield.
+Afterwards, we’ll take a nature walk along Lake Grey, a glacial wonderland on the Southern Patagonia Icefield.
 Keep alert and have your camera ready for the birds and wildlife that inhabit this unique ecosystem, including flamingos, condors, ostrich-like ñandues, pygmy owls, and southern parakeets.
-Blue icebergs, snow-white peaks, and red and yellow wildflowers will make for a wonderfully technicolor day.
+Blue icebergs, snow-white peaks, and red and yellow wildflowers will make for a wonderfully Technicolor day.
 Back at the hotel, we regroup over cocktails and dinner.

 Trekking Torres del Paine’s east side, including Guanaco Valley and waterfalls

-Today we return to Torres Del Paine, this time focusing on the east side where we enjoy a photo safari in search of the llama-like guanaco, or perhaps a wild rhea or soaring condor.
-We'll spend the morning enjoying a nature walk in the Guanaco Valley before proceeding to the Cascades del Paine, a beautiful waterfall set in a wide valley.
-Here at the “mirador,” we’ll find the best views of the famous “towers” of the Paine Massif.
-We'll regroup back at the hotel for cocktails and dinner this evening.
+Today we return to Torres Del Paine, this time focusing on the east side where we enjoy a photo safari in search of the llama-like guanaco, rheas, and condors.
+We’ll spend the morning enjoying a nature walk in the Guanaco Valley before proceeding to the Cascades del Paine, a beautiful waterfall set in a wide valley.
+Here at the mirador, we’ll find the best views of the park’s famous towers.
+We’ll regroup back at the hotel for cocktails and dinner this evening.

 Enjoy a day at leisure, or perhaps you’ll opt for a Condor Hill hike or a horseback riding excursion

-Today you are invited to spend the day as you please.
-Keep your eyes on the skies above for soaring condors during an easy hike on Condor Hill, or embark on a horseback riding excursion in Dorotea Hill (and don't worry, you don't have to choose between these excursions, you can enjoy one in the morning and one in the afternoon if you wish.)
-Alternatively, you can choose to embark on an optional full-day tour of Patagonian glaciers and fjords, with an included barbecue lunch.
-Tonight, we'll regroup in the hotel for cocktails and dinner.
+Spend the day as you please.
+Keep your eyes on the skies for condors during an easy hike up Condor Hill, or embark on a horseback-riding excursion in Dorotea Hill (and don't worry — you don't have to choose between these excursions, you can enjoy one in the morning and one in the afternoon, if you wish).
+Alternatively, you might embark on an optional full-day tour of Patagonian glaciers and fjords, with an included barbecue lunch.
+Tonight, we’ll reconvene at the hotel for cocktails and dinner.

 Experience the rugged Patagonian lifestyle at a historic ranch, then fly to Santiago

-This morning finds us on an adventure to a historic Patagonian ranch, where you'll enjoy a delicious lamb barbecue lunch.
+This morning finds us on an adventure to a historic Patagonian ranch, where lunch is cordero a la parilla — grilled lamb.
 We'll return to the hotel to gather our belongings, then transfer to the Punta Arenas airport for our flight to Santiago de Chile.
-After arriving at our hotel in Santiago, enjoy an evening at leisure and dinner on your own.
+After arriving at our Santiago hotel, enjoy an evening at leisure and dinner on your own.